 In July 2021, REvil returned to the public eye by exploiting zero-day vulnerabilities in Kaseya.
 Shortly after the media hype around Kaseya, REvil quietly disappeared, and their websites were taken offline.
+LockBit, on the other hand, was gaining traction, while Conti has become inactive over the past year.
+Instead, many of Conti's members are suspected to have found homes with other ransomware groups.

-LockBit, exist with the same name or operate under the same capacity the next day.
+Just because a ransomware family exists one day does not mean that it will exist with the same name or operate under the same capacity the next day.